clawrence00/mototorque/README.md

 # Milestone Project 3: Moto Torque

 ![Mockup on different screen sizes of home page](https://github.com/clawrence00/mototorque/blob/main/docs/images/mockup.png) Welcome to my third milestone project with the Code Institute.
 The purpose of this project it to build a full-stack site that allows your users to manage a common dataset about a particular domain.
-I have chosen to create a dictionary for motorcyling words and phrases.
-Users can sign up, add there own entries, edit and delete them.
+I have chosen to create a dictionary for motorcycling words and phrases.
+Users can sign up, add their own entries, edit and delete them.
 The definitions can then be displayed by all users.

 **Please find my deployed site [here](https://mototorque-c015422a9ebb.herokuapp.com/).**